TapResearch/slate/source/includes/_campaign.md

 --------- | ---- | -----------
 name | String | Name of the campaign status | Integer | Only 2 (Active), 3 (Complete), 5 (Paused) will be accepted.
-supplier_link | String | The redirect URL when a respondent has qualified for the survey.
+incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? supplier_link | String | The redirect URL when a respondent has qualified for the survey.
 You will need to append 'id=' to the end of the redirect url so we can pass-through a sesssion identifier. days_in_field | Integer | Number of days this campaign will be in the field.
 This value will be used to estimate feasibility for each associated campaign quota.
 Default value is 5. supported_devices | Integer Array | Pass in 0 (tablet), 1 (mobile), and/or 2 (desktop).